Monday 22nd August

 It struck me today on our short stroll to the post office how many people we had met along the way.
 In the 200 yards, we were reunited with Zelda and Tarzan, who were about to board the ferry with their dog.
 Next up was Aussie Sam, then Canadian Sarah, both about to board the bus heading back to the final leg of the trail.
 Then the M&Ms, who had busted a gutt and just about made the 6pm bus here last night.
 It was great to see so many familiar faces.
 We finally picked up our last resupply box from the world’s slowest USPS – thank you to the Marshmeiers for getting them all out on time.
 Laundry, lunch, then a brief nap followed.

 We decided to visit the only other real hotel here for dinner tonight.
 The Ranch is on the bus route back to the trail, probably 15 minutes ride away.
 It is billed as a ‘cookout’, with a different special each night.
 Tonight was flank steak.
 Not good for me, but they also had chicken a la carte.
 A nearly full bus all arrived at the ranch.
 It was a self-serve line, with ‘deconstructed’ pad thai and salad accompaniments.
 The cinnamon raisin bread was my downfall.
 I went a little crazy, drunk on the ‘real’ and wholesome food.
-The dessert options were a slice of pie or cake, with so many to choose from.
+The desert options were a slice of pie or cake, with so many to choose from.
 I had the largest chocolate cake, and Conrad the blueberry pie.
 I didn’t feel well getting back on the bus.
 What a gluttonous fool!